Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/hasty-accusations/rules/_index.md

 > **From top to bottom, reveal each card and execute what it does.**

+Evaluation has three simple rules:
-If an action must be executed by a player, this is always the _active player_.
+* If an action must be executed by a player, this is always the _active player_.

-If the corresponding suspect is **murdered**, remove them, and end this phase immediately.
+* If the corresponding suspect is **murdered**, turn the suspect tile facedown and stop revealing cards immediately.

-If this was a player's secret suspect, they must say so.
+* If the murdered suspect belonged to a player, they must say so.
 They're eliminated and discard their hand.

-Discard all cards from this evidence pile.
-Return the loupe to the first suspect.
+Discard all cards from the evaluated evidence pile.

+**Exception: the first round is safe.** The loupe just returns to the first suspect _without_ evaluating a pile.
+You can disable this rule on advanced sets (where murdering is harder) or if you don't want it.

+Finally, all players fill up their hand.
+Starting with the active player, take clockwise turns drawing your hand **back up to the hand limit** (default = 4):
+* Pick as many cards as needed from the market.
+* Then refill the market from the deck, up to the current hand limit.

 Next turn!

+@TODO: EXAMPLE IMAGE

 {{% /rules-block %}}

-{{% /rules-block %}}

-{{% rules-block id="cards" heading="Cards" icon="score" class="force-page-break-before" icontint="purple" %}}
+{{% rules-block id="cards" heading="Cards" %}}

 Cards always have a power.
 As stated, this triggers when _revealed_.
-This happens when placed at the loupe pile (where you play faceup), or when a pile is evaluated.
+This happens when played faceup or when a pile is evaluated.

-Most cards can be played anywhere, but there are some exceptions.

-* A @TODO:INLINE ICON means it MUST be played at the (current) loupe pile.
-* A @TODO:INLINE ICON means it CAN'T be played at the (current) loupe pile.
-* A @TODO:INLINE ICON means it MUST be played at one of your own suspects.
-* A @TODO:INLINE ICON means it CAN'T be played at one of your own suspects.

-@TODO: IMAGE of card skeleton.

-On the website you can pick which card set you want.
-For your first games, just pick the base set.
-As you gain experience, consider introducing more and more advanced cards.
+Some cards, however, show an icon in the top left.

+* A @TODO: INLINE icon means their action **only** triggers during **review**!
+* A @TODO: INLINE icon means their action does **not** trigger during **review**!

+{{% /rules-block %}}

 {{% /rules-block %}}